AlgoEye/algoeye-chrono/README.md

 ## Acknowledgements
 - Chrono is based on KDB/Q released by KX
-- Chrono uses an open source TorQ framework built by AquaQ
+- Chrono uses open source TorQ framework built by AquaQ

 *****